nicolas-bertin/CAGEscan-Clustering/README.md

 using the data itself as a guide or an optional list of CAGE Tag Starting Site (CTSS) clusters in BED6 format.

-CAGEscan-Clustering is a Perl script written at RIKEN, that calls pairedBamToBed12 and other programs from the BEDTools suite.
+CAGEscan-Clustering is a Perl script written at RIKEN, that calls `pairedBamToBed12` and other programs from the BEDTools suite.
+It is fully documented in the file [CAGEscan-Clustering.pod](CAGEscan-Clustering.pod).

 ## See also